muratk3n/thirdwave/en/README.md

 evolution.
 "God did not create the final thing, it was an evolutionary process".
 Boom.
 Darwin is world famous.

-"Well now let's apply that to the universe".. thought some perhaps, "God did not make it happen, it started from a small seed, turned into everything we see"
+"Well now let's apply that to the universe".. thought some?
+"God did not make it happen, it started from a small seed, turned into everything we see"

 Except the creator isnt exactly removed from the picture, ie the most